-A PRP injection is generally recommended in the treatment of dense connective tissue injuries of ligaments, fascia (plantar fasciitis) tendon or muscle injuries with a high success rate.
+A PRP injection is generally recommended in dense connective tissue injuries of ligaments, fascia (plantar fasciitis) tendon or muscle injuries.

 The main precaution are for patients with a low platelet counts.
 Although PRP is relatively safe, precautions are required in individuals with bleeding disorders, those on blood thinning medications or anti-inflammatory medications, individuals allergic to local anesthetic agents, pregnancy or breast feeding and those with active infections.